Decision Conflict, Power Logit, and the Deferral Outside Option

-Motivated by the relevance of opting-out decisions for understanding preferences and explaining behaviour, our goal in this paper is to model choice in the presence of a choice-deferral outside option within a stochastic-choice framework in ways that deviate as little as possible from standard modelling practices and, at the same time, reflect some important findings in the relevant empirical/experimental literature.
-We pursue this by extending in disciplined ways the foundational \cite{luce59}/logit model.
-Specifically, we propose and study the class of \textit{decision-conflict logit} models, which extend the logit with an outside option by assigning a menu-dependent utility to that option.
-The relative value of this utility determines the probability of avoiding/deferring choice and can be interpreted as proxying decision difficulty as menus vary.
-We focus on two subclasses of the decision-conflict logit where such difficulty is endogenous and depends on the (menu-independent) utilities of the market alternatives that are available in each menu.
+In their influential monograph, \citet[p.
+46]{janis-mann77} defined \textit{``decision conflicts''} as the \textit{``simultaneous opposing tendencies to accept and reject a given course of action'' and identified ``hesitation, vacillation, \textnormal{[and]} feelings of uncertainty''} to be among their most prominent symptoms \textit{``whenever the decision comes within the focus of attention''}.\footnote{\citet{pochonetal08} is a targeted study in the neuroscience literature on the brain regions that are activated when subjects face decision conflict.} Motivated by the relevance of hesitation-driven opt-out decisions for understanding preferences and explaining behavior, our specific goal in this paper is to model choice in the presence of a choice-avoidance/deferral outside option within a stochastic choice framework in ways that deviate as little as possible from existing well-understood modelling practices and, at the same time, make predictions that are in line with some findings from the empirical/experimental literature and evade existing models.
+We pursue this by extending in disciplined ways the foundational \textcite{luce59}/logit model and its econometric specification pioneered by \textcite{mcfadden73}.
+Specifically, we propose the class of \textit{decision-conflict logit} models which, in their most general form, are a straightforward but so far unexplored extension of the logit with an outside option that assign a menu-dependent value to that option while retaining the menu-invariance assumption on all active-choice alternatives.
+The relative value of the outside option at a menu in turn determines the probability of avoiding/deferring choice and can be interpreted as proxying decision difficulty.